subrotoice/react-basic/README.md

 ```bash
 npm install react-router-dom
 ```
+**routing/routers.tsx: For creating routes and main work, linked that path in Link tag**
 ```jsx
 // routing/routers.tsx (convension) | You can use any name
 import { createBrowserRouter } from "react-router-dom";